horaciovelvetine/finding-centroids/README.md

 This formula represents the sum of each value multiplied by its corresponding weight, divided by the sum of all weights.
 But programatically, this is just a simple division and multiplication, the notation merely provides a means of expressing that were performing this operation over a **set** of values.

-The above expression has a few different ways of being written, but I prefer the above as its the most explicit, and can each member of the equation can be pretty explicitly linked to the code and help with visualization:
+The above expression has a few different ways of being written, but I prefer the above as its the most explicit, and can each member of the equation can be pretty explicitly linked to the code and helped with visualization:

 <img src="public/wmeans_3_vertices_2d_with_strength_radius.png">

 In the above image, the vertices are represented as orange circles, and the weighted mean is represented as a cyan circle.
 The strength of the relationship between the vertices is represented by the radius of the outer circle, and the weight of the vertices are listed in the sidebar.
+Provided a visual example of the math in action and real world values, the math is suddenly much more approachable, bordering on intuitive as expressed above.

 ## Extending the Math